PCMDI/input4MIPs_CVs/docs/dataset-overviews/greenhouse-gas-concentrations.md

 ### File formats and naming

 The file formats are generally close to CMIP6.
-There are two key changes:
+There are three key changes:

 1. we have split the global-mean and hemispheric-mean data into separate files.
    In CMIP6, this data was in the same file (with a grid label of `GMNHSH`).